New from ACTIVE: Check out our latest products here

 First things first, close everything up – that includes all zippers and velcros as they can easily damage other parts of the sleeping bag if left open.

-Next, carefully put your sleeping bag in the washing machine.
+Carefully place the sleeping bag in the washing machine.
 Ideally, you want to use a front-loading washer as top-loading models with a central agitator can damage the material over time.

 Add two scoops of ACTIVE detergent and wash the bag on a gentle cycle with cold water.
-Avoid hot water as that can cause the sleeping bag to shrink.
+Avoid using hot water as that can cause the sleeping bag to shrink.

 How to Hand Wash Your Synthetic Sleeping Bag